 Binance was established in 2017 and has soared up the crypto exchange rankings.
 It is the largest exchange globally in terms of trading volume.
-The exchange is available across most European countries.
+The exchange is available across most European countries and has all the best coins to invest in.
 The platform supports trading of almost all digital assets, supporting upwards of 380 assets.
 It features tools and trading indicators that help both beginners and pros in trading.

 Android and IOS mobile trading app